sailshq/whelk/README.md

 ##### Mutable reference (`===`) inputs

-For the automatic console output of machine-as-script, mutable reference inputs work just like JSON (`*`) inputs.
+For the automatic console output of whelk, mutable reference inputs work just like JSON (`*`) inputs.
 For custom behavior, just override the automatic handling using `.exec()`.

 To learn more about rttc types, check out the [rttc README on GitHub](https://github.com/node-machine/rttc).